Gas plant developers fight TrAIL transmission line

 CPV Warren proposes to build a 600-megawatt gas-fired plant in Warren County, Va.
 A sister company proposes a similar 640-megawatt plant in Charles County, Md.
 Both plants are expected to be in operation by 2011.

-Reports from CPV Warren experts, filed with the PSC, conclude the gas-fired plants are a better solution to electrical reliability problems identified by PJM Interconnections, a private organization that maintains the regional power grid.
+Reports from CPV Warren experts, filed with the PSC, conclude the gas-fired plants are a better solution to electrical reliability problems identified by PJM Interconnections, which has outlined PJM transmission improvements in recent planning, a private organization that maintains the regional power grid.

 "If the generation resource cap is in the East, build generation resources, such as CPV Warren, in the East, not a massive transmission line such as the one proposed here to support the delivery of power and energy from existing and proposed generation in the West," George C. Loehr, a consultant for CPV Warren, said in prepared testimony filed with the PSC.

-Allegheny Energy wants the PSC to approve the 114 miles of the line that run through West Virginia.
+Allegheny Energy wants the PSC to approve the 114 miles of the line, part of a giant power line proposal, that run through West Virginia.
 TrAIL would enter the state north of Morgantown and run south and east through Monongalia, Preston and Tucker counties to Mount Storm in Grant County.
 Then it would turn east through Hardy and Hampshire counties before entering Virginia.

 Allegheny officials say the line is needed to provide cheap and reliable power to big Eastern cities and their growing suburbs.
-Aging infrastructure, combined with increasing power demand, could cause rolling blackouts by 2011 that would extend into eastern West Virginia, power company officials say.
+Aging infrastructure, combined with increasing power demand and disputes such as a coal plant delayed over a line, could cause rolling blackouts by 2011 that would extend into eastern West Virginia, power company officials say.

-The project has drawn intense opposition from hundreds of West Virginians, who fear it will mar scenic views, lower their property values and otherwise damage rural communities.
+The project has drawn intense opposition from hundreds of West Virginians, who fear it will mar scenic views, lower their property values and otherwise damage rural communities, echoing concerns when a plant planned for Wise hit a snag in Virginia.

 Among other opponents, the Sierra Club has intervened to fight TrAIL, arguing that increasing coal-fired power would make the climate-change problem worse.
 "At a time when the overriding need, nationally and internationally, is to reduce emissions of carbon dioxide the case for any proposed increase must face an overwhelming burden of proof," the Sierra Club said in a prepared opening statement.
 "Such an evidentiary showing could never be sustained where the purported electric objective - increase net supplies of electricity in the target market - can be achieved by available regulatory tools in the target market that will, incidentally, achieve the desired objective and reduce, not increase, carbon dioxide emissions."